 2.2.2 Aggregate quarry and reservoirs

-An open-pit aggregate quarry covers 1.6 ha and accounts for nearly all of the bare land (1.1% of the watershed) (Table 1).
-The quarry has been in continuous operation since the 1960's (Latinis et al., 1996).
-With few sediment runoff controls in place, sediment has been discharged directly to Faga'alu stream.
-In 2011, the quarry operators installed some sediment runoff management practices such as silt fences and small settling ponds (Horsley-Witten, 2011) but they were unmaintained and inadequate to control the large amount of sediment mobilized during storm events (Horsley-Witten, 2012).
-During the study period (2012-2014), additional sediment control measures were installed and some large piles of overburden were overgrown by vegetation (Figure 2), altering the sediment availability.
-In late 2014, large sediment retention ponds were installed to mitigate sediment runoff, but these mitigation activities happened after the sample collection reported here.
-See Holst-Rice et al. (2015) for a full description of sediment mitigation efforts at the quarry.
+An aggregate quarry covering 1.6 ha has been in continuous operation since the 1960's (Latinis et al., 1996) and accounted for nearly all of the bare land in Faga’alu watershed (1.1%) (Table 1).
+Sediment eroded from the quarry was discharged directly to Faga'alu stream until 2011, when quarry operators installed silt fences and small settling ponds (Horsley-Witten, 2011), which were inadequate to control the large amount of sediment mobilized during storms (Horsley-Witten, 2012).
+During the study period (2012-2014), additional sediment controls were installed and large piles of overburden were overgrown by vegetation (Figure 2).
+In late 2014, after the monitoring reported here, large retention ponds were installed to capture sediment runoff.
+See Holst-Rice et al. (2015) for description of sediment mitigation at the quarry.

 <Figure 2 here please>

-Three water impoundment structures were built in the early 20th century in the upper part of the watershed for drinking water supply and hydropower, but none are in use and the one at FG1 is filled with sediment.
-We assume the other reservoirs are similarly filled with coarse sediment and are not currently retaining fine suspended sediment.
-A full description of stream impoundments is in Appendix A.
+Three water impoundment structures were built in the early 1900’s in the Upper watershed for drinking water supply and hydropower, but none are in use and the reservoir at FG1 is filled with sediment.
+Other deep pools at the base of waterfalls in the upper watershed have no fine sediment and we assume the other reservoirs are not retaining fine suspended sediment.
+A full description of the reservoirs is in Appendix A.

 3. Methods